Top of the page

 Call your doctor right away if after circumcision:

-The Canadian Paediatric Society (CPS) does not recommend circumcision as a routine procedure for newborn males.
-When making this policy, the CPS looked at the possible benefits, risks, and costs of the procedure.1
+The Canadian Paediatric Society (CPS) does not recommend circumcision as a routine procedure for all newborn males, but there may be benefits for some.footnote 1

 Long-term problems can include: